k-nacion/cbz-combiner/README.md

 ## License
 CBZ Combiner is free to use.
 Feel free to share it with others who may find it helpful!

+For more information on related tools, visit [Manga to E-reader](https://github.com/k-nacion/manga-to-ereader), a tool designed to convert manga files into formats optimized for e-readers.